 (1) In passing, we illustrate a topological construction.
-In any topological space $(X, \tau)$ the sequential topology, denoted by seq- $\tau$ , that is associated to $\tau$ is defined as follows.
-We say that a set $B \subset X$ is closed w.r.t. seq- $\tau$ if and only if it contains the limit of any sequence of elements of B that converges w.r.t. $\tau$ .
-This sequential topology is finer than the original topology, i.e. $\tau \subset \text{seq-}\tau$ .
-If the topology $\tau$ is metrizable then it coincides with seq- $\tau$ .
+In any topological space (X, τ) the sequential topology, denoted by seq- τ , that is associated to τ is defined as follows.
+We say that a set $B \subset X$ is closed w.r.t. seq- τ if and only if it contains the limit of any sequence of elements of B that converges w.r.t. τ .
+This sequential topology is finer than the original topology, i.e. $\tau \subset$ seq- τ .
+If the topology τ is metrizable then it coincides with seq- τ .
 This sequential topology allows to restate several sequential properties of the original topology.
-E.g., any set is sequentially compact w.r.t. $\tau$ if and only if it is compact w.r.t. seq- $\tau$ ; a function is sequentially lower semicontinuous w.r.t. $\tau$ if and only if it is lower semicontinuous w.r.t. seq- $\tau$ ; and so on.
+E.g., any set is sequentially compact w.r.t. τ if and only if it is compact w.r.t. seq- τ ; a function is sequentially lower semicontinuous w.r.t. τ if and only if it is lower semicontinuous w.r.t. seq- τ ; and so on.
 (1) This type of argument based on the use of minimizing sequences is often referred to as the direct method of the calculus of variations.
 Dealing with a differentiable functional J defined on a topological vector space, the indirect method consists in studying the minimization problem via the Euler equation J'(u) = 0.

-Lemma 1.2

-- (i) (Weak Star Compactness) In the dual of a Banach space, any bounded set is weakly star relatively compact (that is, its closure in the weak star topology is weakly star compact).
-[In a reflexive Banach space, any bounded set is then weakly relatively compact.] - (ii) (Weak Star Sequential Compactness) In the dual of a separable Banach space, any bounded set is weakly star relatively sequentially compact (that is, any bounded sequence has a weakly star convergent subsequence). - (iii) (Weak Sequential Compactness) In a reflexive Banach space, any bounded sequence is weakly compact.
+The direct method might also be used for part (i), just replacing sequences by nets and subsequence by cofinal subnets.
+Lemma 1.2 (i) (Weak Star Compactness) In the dual of a Banach space, any bounded set is weakly star relatively compact (that is, its closure in the weak star topology is weakly star compact).
+[In a reflexive Banach space, any bounded set is then weakly relatively compact.] (ii) (Weak Star Sequential Compactness) In the dual of a separable Banach space, any bounded set is weakly star relatively sequentially compact (that is, any bounded sequence has a weakly star convergent subsequence). (iii) (Weak Sequential Compactness) In a reflexive Banach space, any bounded sequence is weakly compact.
 This lemma and Theorem 1.1 yield the following result.